Equity release is the process whereby you access some or all the wealth that is tied up in your home.

 Yes.
 Lifetime mortgages and home reversion plans are regulated by the Financial Conduct Authority, as are the companies that oﬀer them.

-Most (over 90%) of the companies in the equity release sector belong to the Equity Release Council, which promotes high standards of professional practice among its membership.
+Most (over 90%) of the companies in the equity release sector belong to the Equity Release Council, which promotes high standards of professional practice among its members.

 Members of the Equity Release Council, which represents around 90% of the market, attach a ‘no negative equity’ guarantee to the plans they sell.
 This means that, if the value of the property falls below the level of the debt, the company takes the hit and won’t pursue you or your estate for the shortfall.